teambit/bit.envs/src/testers/jest/readme.md

 # A testing environment for React components using Jest.
- * Bit testing environment for testing of React components using Jest.
+ * Bit's Jest testing environment for components.

 ## How to use?
 import the environment